xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

   --output-path exported-feature-table
 ```

-Now we have our taxonomy table in `.tsv` format.
+With this, we have generated the taxonomy table in `.tsv` format.

 <br>
-**Step 5: Generating feature table for each sample.**
+**Step 5: Generating Feature Table for Each Sample.**

-We will use `table-dada2.qza` to generate our feature table.
+In this step, we will use `table-dada2.qza` to generate our feature table.

 ```
 #Creating a TSV BIOM table